BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Easterling Halberd** `ACTIVE`

-This weapon can be used as either a [pike][Pike] or [two-handed weapon][Two-handed Weapon].
+This can be used as either a [pike][Pike] or a [two-handed weapon][Two-handed Weapon].

 - **Phalanx** `ACTIVE`

-Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
-If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.
+A model with this special rule can use a [pike][Pike] and a [shield][Shield] at the same time without penalty.
+Additionally, should an Infantry model with this special rule lose a Combat, up to two friendly models with this special rule can Make Way instead of one.

 </div>